Project Configuration

 Local Config Properties

 Viewing this resource's properties in the inspector, you'll be greeted with some options.
-We'll ignore the Export Func Godot Settings property for now.
+We'll ignore the Export Func Godot Settings and Reload Func Godot Settings property for now.

 For the FGD Output Folder, you'll want to locate your map editor's game configuration folder or installation folder.
 Create a sub folder for your game's configuration and set the FGD Output Folder to that sub-folder.
 This might look something like C:/GameDev/TrenchBroom/Games/MyGame/ or C:/GameDev/J.A.C.K/MyGame/.
 This tells FuncGodot where to save generated configuration and FGD files when you click on their export button.